 The stadium is conveniently located a short distance from Interstate 90.
 Parking is ample, seemingly day and night, and reasonably priced at $5.00.

 As is usually the case with minor league games, this Sunday afternoon affair was much more lightly attended than the previous Saturday night game.
 For this game, our seats were on the 3rd base side, in the first few rows of the lower level.
 Once again, the star of the pre game was Tim Tebow.
-Just like the night before, he took the time to greet and speak with fans, posing for pictures before ducking into the dugout just before game time.
+Like the night before, he took the time to greet and speak with fans, posing for pictures before ducking into the dugout just before game time.

 The Syracuse Mets lineup was again packed with former big leaguers, with Ervin Santana taking the mound for the home team.
 Though he didn’t get rocked, it was clear that Santana didn’t have it today, giving up four runs in four innings’ work.
 Based on what we saw today, perhaps Ervin’s best days are behind him.